SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Introduction

-In order to maintain an enriched real data representation and improve the quality of generated segmentation masks, we propose a \textit{Self-Supervised Cut-and-Paste GAN} (SS-CPGAN) based on U-net architecture \cite{ronneberger2015u}, which unifies cut-and-paste adversarial training with a self-supervised task.
-It allows the discriminator to learn both local and global differences between real and fake data.
-In contrast to the existing transformation based self-supervision methods, our self-supervision learning method creates pseudo labels using unsupervised segmentation methods.
+Recent self-supervised learning methods have demonstrated remarkable promise in global tasks such as image classification by training simple classifiers on features learned through instance discrimination.
+However, the pre-text tasks of these global feature-learning approaches do not explicitly retain spatial information, making them unsuitable for object segmentation~\cite{9808406,https://doi.org/10.1111/mice.12674,LIU20213885,10.1145/3554727}.
+To maintain an enriched real data representation and improve the quality of generated segmentation masks, we propose a \textit{Self-Supervised Cut-and-Paste GAN} (SS-CPGAN) using U-net architecture \cite{ronneberger2015u}, which unifies cut-and-paste adversarial training with a self-supervised task.
+It allows the discriminator to learn local and global differences between real and fake data.
+In contrast to the existing transformation self-supervision methods, our self-supervision learning method creates pseudo labels using unsupervised segmentation methods.
 Then, it simultaneously forces the discriminator to provide the generator with global feedback (real or fake) and the per-pixel feedback of the synthesized images with the help of pseudo labels.